wrightben/codeeval/Self-describing Numbers.md

 > 1<br/>0<br/>1

 ### My Solution
 A self-describing number is an ordered hash where the hash index is also the numeric symbol.
-The value of the index is the count of how many times the symbol/index appears in the number:<br />
+The value of the index is the count of how many times the symbol-index appears in the number:<br />
 > **orderedHash**[ 0:2 1:0 2:2 3:0 ]

 ## Code